Doom (1993 video game): Plot

 Doom is divided into three episodes, each containing eight main levels: "Knee-Deep in the Dead", "The Shores of Hell", and "Inferno".
 A fourth episode, "Thy Flesh Consumed", was added in an expanded version, The Ultimate Doom, released two years after Doom.
 The campaign contains very few plot elements, with a minimal story presented mostly through the instruction manual and text descriptions between episodes.

 In the future, an unnamed marine is posted to a dead-end assignment on Mars after assaulting a superior officer who ordered his unit to fire on civilians.
 The Union Aerospace Corporation, which operates radioactive waste facilities there, allows the military to conduct secret teleportation experiments that turn deadly.
 A base on Phobos urgently requests military support, while Deimos disappears entirely, and the marine joins a combat force to secure Phobos.
 He secures the perimeter as ordered while the entire response team is wiped out.
 With no way off the moon, and armed with only a pistol, he enters the base intent on revenge.

 In "Knee-Deep in the Dead", the marine fights demons and possessed humans in the military and waste facilities on Phobos.
 The episode ends with the marine defeating two powerful Barons of Hell guarding a teleporter to the Deimos base.
-After the battle, the marine passes through the teleporter and is knocked unconscious by a horde of enemies, awakening with only a pistol.
+After the battle, the marine passes through the teleporter and is ambushed by a horde of enemies.
 In "The Shores of Hell", the marine fights through corrupted research facilities on Deimos, culminating in the defeat of a gigantic cyberdemon.
 From an overlook, he discovers that the moon is floating above hell and rappels down to the surface.
 In "Inferno", the marine battles through hell itself and destroys a cybernetic spider-demon that masterminded the invasion of the moons.
 When a portal to Earth opens, the marine steps through to discover that Earth has been invaded.
-"Thy Flesh Consumed" follows the marine's initial assault on the Earth invaders, setting the stage for Doom II.
+"Thy Flesh Consumed" follows the marine battling the Earth invaders, setting the stage for Doom II.